bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 }
 ```

+## 4.3.
+Authentication
+For a client to receive any pairing or incoming transfer confirmation requests, an agent has to be registered
+with the daemon.

+See the [rpc agent register](#4415-rpc-agent-register) and [rpc agent unregister](#4416-rpc-agent-unregister) commands for more information.

-## 3.5.
+## 4.4.
 Command List
-The following set of commands can be used by clients to invoke various methods on the server.
+The following set of commands can be used by clients to invoke various methods on the daemon.

-### 3.5.1.
+### 4.4.1.
 Rpc Session Command Section

 Perform functions related to an ongoing RPC operation within a session.

-#### 3.5.1.1. rpc platform-info
+#### 4.4.1.1. rpc platform-info

-Get the platform-specific information of the Bluetooth stack and the Operating System the server is running on.
+Get the platform-specific information of the Bluetooth stack and the Operating System the daemon is running on.

 Options: None